EthanSchoonbee/GamesGlobalServerlessFunctions/README.md

   <img src="assets/GITHUB_DEPLOYMENT_3.jpg" />
 </p>

-### 9. Add Secrets and Variables for GitHub Actiosn Pipeline
+### 9. Add Secrets and Variables for GitHub Actions Pipeline

 #### Within your forked repository at the very top you will see a navigation bar.
 Press the '*Settings* ' option on the far right.
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_6.jpg" />
 </p>

 #### In your repository settings page you will see a menu to the left side.
-Locate and press the '*Secrets and variabels* ' option under '*Security* '.
+Locate and press the '*Secrets and variables* ' option under '*Security* '.
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_7.jpg" />
 </p>